mikepartain/PUBLIC_STIGCHECK/README.md

 DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, IOS-XR and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.

+### Results
+1. Results are compiled and presented in a rollup spreadsheet in the results folder.
+There will be an XLSX file generated that will provide a listing of findings by device type, open findings, not reviewed findings, percentage of completion of the review, etc.  Additionally there are two tabs in the worksheet that presents a breakdown by device type and also a complete Rollup of all findings.
+The Rollup tab and be filtered to reflec all Failed(open) and not reviewed NETIDs.
+This can be helpful for remediating those devices with open finding.

 ### StigCheck.py
 To run the StigChecker you will need to have your configs stored in a directory that is accessible by this script.